pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 ## ValKey

-We will go through how to model the data in-memory.
-Let's go core data structures of ValKey for our usecase.
-We want ability to filter results and fetch details in minimum amount of round trip to ValKey[^1] with optimal space usage.

-- Platform will have ~1000-5000 active cars.
+We'll discuss how to efficiently store and retrieve car data in-memory, aiming to minimize round trips to ValKey while optimizing space usage.

 ### Why Use a Hash Set?

-- To efficiently store car details that are shown in list responses.
+To swiftly serve car details displayed in list responses, we'll use a hash set.
+This approach offers several benefits.

-- We can fetch data for multiple cars using `HMGET car: 101 102 103`.
-Based on the page size, we can supply a list of IDs to retrieve the JSON data.
+**Efficient retrieval:** We can fetch data for multiple cars using `HMGET car: 101 102 103`, reducing the number of requests needed to retrieve JSON data based on page size.

-- While we could store data in a key-value format like `car:101 -> JSON`, this approach would use additional memory for the `car:` prefix with each key.
-In contrast, HSET provides automatic compression for data up to a certain size.
+**Automatic compression:** hash set provides automatic compression for data up to `hash-zipmap-max-entries`, saving memory compared to storing data in individual keys with prefixes.

-- With a maximum page size of 35, we would fetch at most 35 car JSON objects via a single `HMGET` operation, optimizing data retrieval.
+**Ideal for paginated responses:** With a maximum page size of 35, we can fetch up to 35 car JSON objects via a single `HMGET` operation, optimizing data retrieval for our use case.

+> the Redis setting ‘hash-zipmap-max-entries’ configures the maximum number of entries a hash can have while still being encoded efficiently. - [Instagram Blog](https://instagram-engineering.com/storing-hundreds-of-millions-of-simple-key-value-pairs-in-redis-1091ae80f74c)

-#### Invalidation
+#### Data Consistency and Invalidation

-- As covered in part 1, we are listening to the database change log.
-Whenever any details of a car that affect the response payload change, we will update the Hash set.
-- When a car's status changes to a terminal state, we will remove its key from the Hash set.
+To maintain data consistency, we're listening to the database change log.
+Whenever any details affecting the response payload change, we update the relevant keys in the hash set accordingly.
+Additionally, when a car's status changes to a terminal state (e.g., sold or removed), we remove its key from the hash set.

 ```mermaid
 graph TD